 - 1/4 tsp. salt

-Combine all ingredients except honey and pecans and mix well.
+- Combine all muffin ingredients in a large bowl and mix well.

 Recipe by Joyce C Wallace, RN, Certified Health Coach.
 Joyce is a health advocate, avid gardener and passionate cook.
 She recently published a book, Navigating the Food Jungle filled with delightful recipes that are also good for you.